Maria Wilhelmina von Neipperg: Early life

-She was born as the third child and the youngest daughter of Imperial Count Wilhelm Reinhard von Neipperg (1684-1774) and his wife, Countess Maria Franziska Theresia von Khevenhüller-Frankenburg (1702-1760).
+She was born as the third child and the youngest daughter of Imperial Count Wilhelm Reinhard von Neipperg and his wife, Countess Maria Franziska Theresia von Khevenhüller-Frankenburg (1702-1760).
 Her father was the teacher and friend of Emperor Francis I.

 Imperial court

 She appeared at the Imperial court as a maid-of-honour to the Empress in 1755.
 The Emperor soon became infatuated with her.
-He had begun to lose interest in his wife, Maria Theresa of Austria, Queen of Hungary and Bohemia, who by then had borne him 16 children.
+He had begun to lose interest in his wife, Maria Theresa of Austria, who by then had borne him 16 children.

 Personal life

 In April 1756, she married Prince Johann Adam Joseph von Auersperg (1721-1795), upon the wish of the Empress Maria Theresa.
 She remained in a liaison with the Emperor until his death in 1765, however she never had any position of being an official mistress, and their relationship, though known, was never confirmed.
-Wilhelmina also had an affair with Charles-Joseph, Prince of Ligne.
+Wilhelmina also had an affair with Charles-Joseph Lamoral, Prince of Ligne.
 She had no children.